 Buffalo sauce is hot sauce that has been doctored up with melted butter and garlic.
 These simple ingredients create wing magic.

 - Chicken Wings.
+Pack the protein.
 This recipe calls for 1 ½ pounds of chicken wings, which is the max amount that I can comfortably fit in a single layer in my air fryer.
 If you are cooking more, you’ll need to air fry them in batches.

 - Hot Sauce.
 Frank’s RedHot Original is my go-to, though you can use a similar mildish hot sauce you prefer (something like Tabasco would be too spicy).